The Daily Walk with Love

 The Pope on Social Justice

-Paul Evans: I always felt the disapproval of so many fellow conservatives because of my strong hope that we will be our brother’s keeper, even if this involves a certain amount of economic redistributionism.
-Keep in mind that even Adam Smith, the founder of modern capitalist economic theory, in his book “Wealth of Nations,” (1776) felt that the rich among us should pay taxes not only in an equal measure to their wealth, but in “more than” an equal measure.
+Paul Evans: Please see Political Ideology versus Caring here on The Daily Walk with Love.
+I always felt the disapproval of so many fellow conservatives because of my strong hope that we will be our brother’s keeper, even if this involves a certain amount of economic redistributionism.
+Keep in mind that even Adam Smith, the founder of modern capitalist economic theory, in his book “Wealth of Nations,” (1776 – link is for this book at Amazon.com) felt that the rich among us should pay taxes not only in an equal measure to their wealth, but “something more than an equal measure.”
 This is the basis of a progressive taxation system, right?
 I personally would, as does the Reform Party, Rand Paul and quite possibly Donald Trump, have a “fair and flat tax,” but one which is somewhat progressive.
 In this way the poor would be more cared for.
 This is the essence of “loving our neighbor as ourselves,” economically, isn’t it?
-Isn’t this what “compassionate conservatives, if we are truly honest with outselves, should really support?
+Isn’t this what “compassionate conservatives,” if we are truly honest with ourselves, should really support?
 See Pope Francis: To Care for the Poor is Not Communism, It is the Gospel, America: The National Catholic Review, January 11, 2015, by Gerard O’Connell.

-We are talking in THIS article about a fair and flat tax (which would, I strongly believe, actually create jobs and grow the economy), where there are perhaps two minor steps up — those with higher incomes would pay a little more.
+We are talking in THIS article about a fair and flat tax (which would, I strongly believe, actually create jobs long term and grow the economy), where there are perhaps two minor steps up — those with higher incomes would pay a little more.
 Is it too much to ask that the well-off in society give up one of several vacations a year, so that poor working mothers might feed their babies and children via food stamps?
+This would require about a 15 percent base tax rate (if we didn’t want to dis-empower the Federal government’s services big time), plus about two five-percent steps up for the rich.
 Seriously?
+I guess it would depend on how much of a truly patriotic American you are, whether or not you would support this.
+If you’re just about a new car and five vacations a year, I guess maybe not.

 A new book on the social teaching of the first Jesuit pope has just arrived in bookstores in Italy.
 “Papa Francesco.
 Questa economia uccide” (Pope Francis: This economy kills) is the title of the book co-authored by Andrea Tornielli, the coordinator of Vatican Insider, and Giacomo Galeazzi, the Vatican correspondent for the Italian daily, La Stampa. (who is a sometime contributor to Vatican Insider.)